mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 title: "Installing NixOS on Raspberry Pi 4"
 date: 2023-06-18T08:31:15-04:00
 ---
+I recently started experimenting with Nix and NixOS.
+Nix allows you to define your software environment from code, and NixOS allows you

 All of the instructions I've found so far are incomplete or out of date.